1943 Steel Pennies

 Chinese Counterfeit Coins

-There are some high-quality counterfeit coins that are being manufactured in China.
-These are made to resemble a genuine 1943 Lincoln cent, but the Chinese counterfeiters use copper blanks.
 Unfortunately, there is no easy way to tell the difference between a genuine 1943 copper penny and a Chinese counterfeit.
-Fortunately, Lincoln cent experts at third party grading services can tell the difference by closely inspecting the coin under a stereo microscope.
+Fortunately, Lincoln cent experts at third-party grading services can tell the difference by closely inspecting the coin under a stereo microscope.
+Additionally, a professional numismatist may be able to tell the difference for you before you send it to a third-party grading service

 Seek a Second Opinion

-If your 1943 penny does not stick to a magnet and the last digit in the date "3" does not look like it was altered from a 1948 penny, then you should seek a second opinion from a qualified coin dealer for a professional opinion.
+If your 1943 copper penny does not stick to a magnet and the last digit in the date "3" does not look like it was altered from a 1948 penny, then you should seek a second opinion from a qualified coin dealer for a professional opinion.
 Most dealers do not charge to have a look at your coins and give you an informal verbal appraisal.
 If they believe it is authentic, you can ask them to submit it to a third party grading service on your behalf.
+If the coin dealer determines that it is a fake, then you will want to seek a second opinion from another dealer.

 Edited by James Bucki